YOUR GUIDE TO THE O1B VISA

 - Documentation specifying the dates, events, and venues in which the person of extraordinary ability will participate in activities related to their field of expertise.
 The agent must include the names, addresses, and other information on the employers within the time periods specified, as well as the names and addresses of the venues in which the activities will be performed

-- Contacts or Agreements between the beneficiary and the specified employers
+- Contracts or Agreements between the beneficiary and the specified employers

-- The agent must include an explanation of the terms and conditions of each of the provided contacts or agreements between the beneficiary and the actual employers
+- The agent must include an explanation of the terms and conditions of each of the provided contracts or agreements between the beneficiary and the actual employers

 After the I-129 petition is approved, the person of extraordinary ability may travel to a U.S. embassy or Consulate in order to obtain their visa.

 In addition, in O-1 cases where the agent acts as the employer of the person of extraordinary ability, the agent must include the following information with the I-129 petition: